SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ### TCAn for millis timekeeping
 When TCA0 is used as the millis timekeeping source, it is set to run at the system clock prescaled by 8 when system clock is 1MHz, 16 when system clock is <=5 MHz, and 64 for faster clock speeds, with a period of 255 (as with PWM).
 This provides a `millis()`  resolution of 1-2ms, and is effecively not higher than 1ms between 16 and 30 MHz, while `micros()` resolution remains at 4 us or less.
 At 32 MHz or higher, to continue generating PWM output within the target range, we are forced to switch to a larger prescaler (by a factor of 4), so the resolution figures fall by a similar amount, and the ISR is called that much less often.

-It 2.6.3 ISR performance was improved greatly. an average 29% improvement!
+In 2.6.2, the same techniques used for TCB were applied to TCA, improving the ISR performance by an average of 29%, reducing time spent in the isr and increasing the time spent executing your code

 #### TCA timekeeping resolution
 |   CLK_PER | millis() | micros() | % in ISR | micros() time |